I had just finished the most important elevator pitch of my life.

 Ear Cupping & Dominant Body Language: Summary

-The “repeat please” Ear Cupping gesture is a very dominant body language expression.
+The “repeat please” Ear Cupping gesture is a very dominant body language expression, that’s why you’ll often see cops using it

 It’s not a good sign when someone does it to you: it means the Power Mover feels so superior that he can issue non verbal commands and have you comply.